eulersson/notes/content/ESL/English Class 8.md

 - Put a pencil in the teacher's backpack.
 - Put a chair next to the wall.
-- Put a གཟན་ under a table.
+- Put a གཟན། under a table.

 - Put a paper in front the dust bin.
 - Put a book far from the bell.